List of Star Trek regions of space: Galactic quadrants

 An artistic rendition of the actual Milky Way galaxy, overlaid with one overall view of the fictional quadrant system of the Star Trek universe and the location of certain species.

 In the original Star Trek, "quadrant" is used interchangeably with "sector".
 However, beginning with Star Trek: The Next Generation, the term refers to a galactic coordinate system.

-Galactic quadrants within Star Trek are based around a meridian that runs from the center of the galaxy through Earth's Solar System, which is not unlike the system of quadrants used by non-fictional astronomers.
+Galactic quadrants within Star Trek are based around a meridian that runs from the center of the Milky Way galaxy through Earth's Solar System, which is not unlike the system of quadrants used by non-fictional astronomers.
 However, rather than have the perpendicular axis run through the Sun, as is done in astronomy, the Star Trek version runs the axis through the Galactic Center.
 Also, rather than ordinals, quadrants are designated by the Greek letters Alpha, Beta, Gamma, and Delta.

 According to StarTrek.com, "if the great plane of the galaxy is viewed as a clock face and the 6 o'clock position bisects the Sol system" (when viewed from the galactic north pole), then the four fictional quadrants are as follows: